Naxos : L'Île des Cyclades entre Histoire et Nature

 Activities and Hiking: A Wild Island to Explore

-Naxos is an ideal island for hiking and nature lovers.
-The trails through the island’s mountains and valleys offer breathtaking panoramas and unexpected discoveries, such as hidden Byzantine churches, ancient statues and isolated villages.
-Mount Zeus, the highest point in the Cyclades, is a must for experienced hikers.
-Climbing this mountain is an exhilarating experience, offering breathtaking views of the other Cycladic islands and the Aegean Sea.
+Ideal for hiking and nature lovers, this island offers trails winding through majestic mountains and verdant valleys.
+You’ll discover spectacular panoramas and hidden treasures, such as Byzantine churches and ancient statues.
+Mount Zeus, the highest point in the Cyclades, attracts experienced hikers.
+The climb promises an exhilarating experience and breathtaking views of the other Cycladic islands and the Aegean Sea.

 The Temple of Demeter: A Vestige of Antiquity

-The Temple of Demeter, located near the village of Sangri, is another major archaeological site on Naxos.
-Dedicated to the goddess of agriculture, this temple bears witness to the importance of Naxos in ancient times.
-Although partially in ruins, the temple retains much of its majestic allure and offers visitors a fascinating insight into ancient architecture and religion.
-The small museum nearby displays objects discovered during the excavations and explains the history of the site.
+The Temple of Demeter, near Sangri, is a must-see archaeological site on Naxos.
+Dedicated to the goddess of agriculture, it underlines the island’s importance in ancient times.
+Although partially in ruins, its majesty remains impressive.
+The site offers visitors a fascinating insight into ancient architecture.
+A small museum nearby displays objects discovered during the excavations.
+It explains the site’s history and cultural significance.

 Festivals and Traditions : Naxos Cultural Life

-Throughout the year, Naxos is alive with traditional festivals celebrating local culture and traditions.
-The Dionysia Festival in July showcases Greek music and dance, while the Feast of the Transfiguration in August attracts large numbers of pilgrims to the village church of Apeiranthos.
-These festivals are the perfect opportunity for visitors to discover local folklore, sample traditional dishes and take part in folk dancing.
-The island also retains a strong attachment to its agricultural roots, with festivities around the olive harvest and grape harvest.
+Throughout the year, Naxos celebrates its culture with a variety of traditional festivals.
+In July, the Dionysia Festival showcases Greek music and dance.
+In August, the Feast of the Transfiguration attracts large numbers of pilgrims to the church of Apeiranthos.
+These events offer visitors a chance to discover local folklore.
+They can also sample traditional dishes and take part in folk dances.
+The island also celebrates its agricultural roots with festivities for the olive harvest and grape harvest.

 Accommodation in Naxos: Luxury and authenticity